ratatatatat/MardownFileTest/IFTTT_tutorial.md

 ### Make An Account With IFTTT.

-Go to the IFTTT website and make an account.
+Go to the IFTTT [website](https://ifttt.com/) and make an account.
 In the next step we will be making the recipe.

 ### Download DO Button App and Setup Up the "Recipe"

 Download and open the DO Button App by IFTTT on your phone.
 Navigate to the My Recipes section and click the add button.
 I have included a series of screen shots to guide you through the steps on your phone.
 Once you have selected the Maker Channel, you will be prompted to connect to the maker channel.
 Once you have reached the final screen, choose a title for the recipe.
 I have made mine omega test.
 For the URL field, just put google.com for now and choose the POST for the Method.
-For Content type select "applications/JSON" Scroll to the bottom and click add.
+For Content type select "applications/JSON", scroll to the bottom and click add.
 We will now continue to modify the recipe on the desktop.

 ![Imgur](http://i.imgur.com/hl5VhxB.png)